JoelKanyi/Library-Management-System-with-swings-andMysql/README.md

-# Library Management System :sparkles: :sparkles: :sparkles: :sparkles: :rocket: :rocket:
+# Library Management System :sparkles: :sparkles: :rocket: :rocket:
 A simple Java swing Library application with MYSQL that has features such as:
 * Adding a student
 * A book